FACTBOX-Who could run in the 2024 U.S. presidential election? | Politics

 One possible concern for some voters: how the 79-year-old president's age could affect his candidacy and potential performance during a second four-year term.
 FORMER PRESIDENT DONALD TRUMP

-Republican former President Donald Trump has hinted seemingly endlessly that he will launch a 2024 White House run soon, most recently pointing to next Tuesday as the date for a possible announcement.
+Republican former President Donald Trump launched a 2024 White House run on Tuesday.
 Strategists and party leaders have said Trump, 76, remains the odds-on favorite for the Republican nomination in 2024, especially if the party succeeds in taking control of both the House of Representatives and the Senate.

 But Trump had a mixed record with the candidates he endorsed in the midterm elections, and if Republicans fail to capture control of Congress, some may blame him.
 VICE PRESIDENT KAMALA HARRIS